Marvy247/OracleMind/README.md

-# Somnia AI Agent Data Oracle & Validation Layer
+# OracleMind - AI Data Oracle & Validation Layer

 This project is an entry for the Somnia AI Hackathon, focusing on the Infra Track.
 It aims to build a crucial piece of infrastructure for the Somnia ecosystem: a robust and verifiable data oracle specifically designed for on-chain autonomous AI agents.